ovh/docs/pages/public_cloud/containers_orchestration/managed-rancher-service/getting-started/guide.en-gb.md

 > [!warning]
 >
-> Usage of [Managed Rancher Service](https://labs.ovhcloud.com/en/managed-rancher-service/) is currently in Alpha phase.
+> Usage of [Managed Rancher Service](https://labs.ovhcloud.com/en/managed-rancher-service/) is currently in Beta phase.
 > This guide may be incomplete and will be extended during the beta phase.
 Our team remains available on our dedicated Discord Channel, do not hesitate do join and reach us : <https://discord.gg/ovhcloud>.
 Ask questions, provide feedback and interact directly with the team that builds our Container and Orchestration services.
 >